 Life flight lands on Highway 115 following serious semi crash

 EL PASO COUNTY, Colo.
 (KRDO) -- A life flight response landed on Highway 115 around 2:15 p.m. on Oct.
-15 after a crash between a semi-truck and a sedan, according to Colorado State Patrol (CSP).
+15 after a crash between a semi-truck and a Honda Civic, according to Colorado State Patrol (CSP).

 CSP confirmed the crash occurred around 1:49 p.m. near Turkey Canyon Ranch Road and Butts Road.